 Having light-colored skin

-The risk of MCC is much higher for White people than for African Americans or Hispanics.
+The risk of Merkel cell cancer is much higher for White people than for Black or Hispanic people.
 Nearly all (more than 9 out of 10) MCCs are diagnosed in White people.
 This is probably because darker skin has a protective effect against the damaging effects of UV rays.

 Being older